fatimabazroun/SWE363-TEAM19/README.md

 code: 1234

 Team member names and roles.

-Fatima Bazroun: homepage, login page for both admin and creator, map pages, dhahran-library, popular-stories, riyadh-library, inital setting, dashboard(fav,followers) and creating readme file and figma designs.
+Fatima Bazroun: homepage and accessibility for guest users and creators, login page for both admin and creator the functions of them, map pages and intgrating the api, dhahran-library, popular-stories, riyadh-library, inital setting, dashboard(fav,followers) and creating readme file, the repository and figma designs.